oleksandr-romashko/goit-react-woolf-hw-07-phonebook/README.md

 ## Task

-The main goal was to refactor [existing repository code](https://github.com/oleksandr-romashko/goit-react-hw-04-phonebook) using React Redux and Redux Toolkit.
+The main goal was to refactor [existing repository code](https://github.com/oleksandr-romashko/goit-react-woolf-hw-06-phonebook) using React, Redux Toolkit and [mockapi.io API](https://mockapi.io/).

 This solution follows provided requirements.
 You may read more about them [here](./assets/task/README.en.md).

 ## Technologies Used

-- React
 - React Redux
 - Redux Toolkit
+- Redux thunk for asynchronous requests to back-end API using axios and [mockapi.io](https://mockapi.io/) as back-end
 - Styled Components

 ## Getting Started